ResearchandDestroy/DorXNG/README.md

 Download and Run Our Custom SearXNG Docker Container (at least one).
 Multiple SearXNG instances can be used.
 Use the --serverlist option with DorXNG.

+When starting multiple containers wait 10 seconds between starting each one.

 ```
 docker run researchanddestroy/searxng:latest
 ```